FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: The FineDialFact Benchmark

 \subsection{Atomic Fact Splitting}

-\citet{min2023factscore} initially introduced the concept of atomic fact, which represents the smallest unit of a fact.
-They claimed that the calculation of fact score should be based on atomic facts, instead of a long text.
+We define atomic facts as minimal, independent propositions in line with \citet{min2023factscore}, and we verify each unit separately with external evidence and an LLM-based judge.

-In this work, we follow their settings to split the response into several pieces of atomic facts by LLMs.
-To ensure sophisticated splitting, the atomic fact splitting is based on few-shot learning with the retrieval of 2 examples by semantic matching.
-To pursue replication, the open-source model Llama is employed in our work.
+In this work, we follow \citet{min2023factscore} setup to decompose responses into multiple atomic facts using LLMs.
+The splitting process relies on few-shot learning, with two examples retrieved through BM25 \cite{robertson2009probabilistic}.
+The atomic splitting is construction-agnostic and is guided by the few-shot demonstrations.
+The dialogue scenario contains some non-verifiable atomic claims, such as opinions, which are not considered to be verified further.
+For reproducibility, the open-source model Llama-3-70B-Instruct is used in the atomic fact splitting.

-We have randomly selected 100 samples on the HybriDialogue dataset from our dataset to assess the quality of atomic fact splitting.
-Atomic facts are evaluated as Good (score = 1), Acceptable (score = 0.5), or Bad (score = 0), based on how accurately, completely, and clearly they reflect the original meaning.
-The raw agreement between the two annotators is 0.85, and the Cohen’s kappa score is 0.562, indicating moderate agreement.
-The final average score of these samples is 0.883, indicating high quality of the atomic splitting.
+We randomly selected 100 samples from the HybriDialogue dataset to assess the quality of atomic fact splitting.
+Atomic facts were rated as Good (1), Acceptable (0.5), or Bad (0) based on accuracy, completeness, and clarity.
+The raw agreement between annotators is 0.85, with a Cohen’s kappa of 0.562, indicating moderate agreement.
+The average score is 0.883, showing high-quality atomic fact splitting.